 All crosswalks within School Zones must be yellow.
-Yellow "SLOW SCHOOL XING" markings should be installed in advance of yellow schoo crosswalks where there is not a stop sign, traffic signal, or yield sign (Figure 11).4
+Yellow "SLOW SCHOOL XING" markings should be installed in advance of yellow school crosswalks where there is not a stop sign, traffic signal, or yield sign (Figure 12).
+The word "XING" shall be at least 100 feet in advance of the school crosswalk.